 5. Indonesia (Bali): the Digital-Nomad Hub

-Bali is where the remote-work and YouTuber crowd is migrating, and I've watched plenty of people ditch Thailand for it.
+Bali is where the remote workers and digital nomads are migrating, and I've watched plenty of people ditch Thailand for it.
 It's beautiful, it's set up for laptop income, and the nomad infrastructure is everywhere.
 Fair warning from my own trip: it's heavily Western, you'll be surrounded by the yoga-and-smoothie crowd more than locals.
 If you want an authentic-Asia immersion, that's a minus.
 If you want a plug-and-play nomad base, it's a plus.

 Best for: remote workers who want a ready-made nomad community.